Hamidhrg/Guatemala2019/Lectures/Readme.md

-here we upload the lecture slides
+# Lectures

+Here I will upload the lecture slides, papers and interesting material shared during the lectures.